TheAlchemist75/Online-Banking-System/README.md

 - Transactions between dummy accounts
 - Can view the history of all the transactions
-- All the data is stored in databse with is integrated with Frontend through PHP
+- All the data is stored in databse which is integrated with Frontend through PHP
 - Dynamic website